zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 ### DLI

-DLI continues to work on making Public Use Microdata File\'s (PUMF) documentation available on the DLI site at Statistics Canada.
+DLI continues to work on making Public Use Microdata File's (PUMF) documentation available on the DLI site at Statistics Canada.
 They provide access to this metadata using NESSTAR.
-DLI is also working closely with Statistics Canada\'s subject-matter divisions in order to eventually have DDI compliant files exported directly from the Survey production line to tools like NESSTAR.
+DLI is also working closely with Statistics Canada's subject-matter divisions in order to eventually have DDI compliant files exported directly from the Survey production line to tools like NESSTAR.
 There is also work being done in going from IMDB which is the standard used in Statistics Canada for